DMDD: Extreme Tantrums and Irritability

 DBT-C and Mood Masters teach DBT skills to parents as well as kids, so they can help their children practice using them — and use the skills themselves.
 “When you have an 11-year-old having an angry outburst for 30 minutes, the parents need to be skillful and manage their own emotional response in this situation,” explains Dr. Samar.
 “We found it to be very helpful for these families.”

-For school, kids can be taught skills to diffuse situations that upset them, and their 504s or IEPs can be modified to accommodate them — for instance, to allow them to leave the classroom to splash water on their face then come back feeling a bit more regulated.
+For school, kids can be taught skills to defuse situations that upset them, and their 504s or IEPs can be modified to accommodate them — for instance, to allow them to leave the classroom to splash water on their face then come back feeling a bit more regulated.

 If therapy and parent training are not available, or not effective alone, medication can be prescribed.
 To manage the volatile emotions of kids with DMDD, doctors prefer to use an anti-depressant with mild side-effects, like an SSRI.
 To help kids with the top-down self-control, Dr. Taskiran says he may prescribe a stimulant medication, which helps kids rein in impulses.